 Five Simple Strategies to Get Kids to Eat a Healthy Breakfast

 We know you’ve heard it a hundred times by now, but breakfast really is the most important meal of the day.
-And for kids it’s even more essential.
+And for kids, it’s even more essential.
 Research shows that children who eat breakfast perform better in school and have better concentration and problem-solving skills.
-Those who skip the first meal of the day are more likely to be overweight and are not only less likely to meet the recommended daily intake of fruits and vegetables, but also tend to consume unhealthy snacks.
+Those who skip the first meal of the day are less likely to meet the recommended daily intake of fruits and vegetables, are more likely to be overweight, and tend to consume unhealthy snacks.

 There’s no reason your kids can’t enjoy dinner in the morning.
 A bowl of warm soup, whole-grain pasta, or flatbread with vegetables can get your child excited about breakfast.

 Breakfast is a good time to boost your child’s intake of fruits and vegetables.
 Try adding spinach or kale to a fruit smoothie, or add dried fruit to whole grain pancakes.
 Blueberries are a great choice because they’re packed with brain-boosting nutrients that have been shown to improve memory in school-aged children.

-- Be a Role Model: If you start your day with a healthy breakfast, your children are more likely to do the same.
+If you start your day with a healthy breakfast, your children are more likely to do the same.
 Watching you eat breakfast will teach your kids that a healthy morning meal is important.
 Fill your plate with the same nutritious foods you want your kids to eat and they’ll likely copy what they see you do.

 Artwork by Ekström Design